jantman/ford-f150-gen14-can-bus-interface/ai-generated-docs/can_message_filtering.md

 ## Executive Summary

-The Ford F-150 Gen14 CAN Bus Interface application implements **software-based CAN message filtering** that is **always active during normal operation**.
-The system receives all CAN messages from the bus but only processes 4 specific target message types, filtering out all other traffic for efficiency and focus.
+The Ford F-150 Gen14 CAN Bus Interface application implements **hybrid CAN message filtering** that combines both hardware and software filtering for optimal performance and debugging flexibility.
+The system can be configured to use hardware-level filtering on the MCP2515 controller for maximum efficiency, while maintaining software filtering as a backup.
+When hardware filtering is enabled (default), only the 4 specific target message types are received by the hardware.
+When disabled (for debugging), all messages are received and filtered in software.

 ## Overview